Artikash/Textractor/README.md

 ## Download

 Official stable releases of Textractor can be found [here](https://github.com/Artikash/Textractor/releases).<br>
-Experimental builds of Textractor from the latest source can be found [here](https://ci.appveyor.com/project/Artikash/textractor/history).<br>
+Experimental builds of Textractor from the latest source can be found [here](https://ci.appveyor.com/project/Artikash/textractor/history) (in the 'Artifacts' section of a job).<br>
 The last release of ITHVNR can be found [here](https://drive.google.com/open?id=13aHF4uIXWn-3YML_k2YCDWhtGgn5-tnO).<br>
 Try running vcredist if you get an error when starting Textractor.